Kander (Switzerland)

 The Kander is a river in Switzerland.
 It is 44 km long and has a watershed of 1,126 km².
 Originally a tributary of the Aare, with a confluence downstream of the city of Thun, since 1714 it flows into Lake Thun upstream of the city.

-The drainage water from the Kander Neve (glacier) in the middle of the Bernese Alps at an altitude of 2301 m flows through the Gasteretal westward.
+The drainage water from the Kander Neve (glacier) in the middle of the Bernese Alps at an altitude of 2301 m flows through the Gastern Valley westward.
 3 km south of Kandersteg it turns to north into the larger Kandertal.
 After 14 km it converges in Frutigen with the Engstlige from the left, its second major tributary.
 The Engstligental with Adelboden at its south end, runs more or less parallel to the Kandertal before they converge into the Frutigtal.
 Continuing northwards, the Frutigtal makes a long bend to the west in order to get around the Niesen.
 Between Spiez and Reutigen it converges with the Simme from the left, its major tributary, and turns to the north again and flows into the Lake of Thun after a break through a hill, which used to prevent it flowing into the lake until 1714.
 Here the river crosses the A6 motorway.

 Course

 The source of the Kander is fed from the Kanderfirn glacier in the Blüemlisalp massif.
 Initially the river in an easterly direction, until it turns sharply north just south of the village of Kandersteg.
-This section of the valley is known as the Gastertal.
+This section is known as the Gastern Valley.

 In Kandersteg, the Öschibach, a tributary stream that drains the Oeschinensee, joins the Kander.
 The river then runs north through Kandergrund as far as Frutigen, where it is joined by another tributary, the Engstlige.

 Below Frutigen the river flows through Reichenbach im Kandertal, where it meets the Chiene, and Mülenen, where it meets the Suld.
 Finally, near the village of Wimmis, it meets the Simme.
 The valley downstream of Frutigen is known as the Frutigtal.

 The last short section of today's river, the Kanderschlucht or Kander canyon, is artificial, having been created as a result of the Kander Correction (see below).
 At the end of the canyon, the river flows into Lake Thun.

 Between Mülenen and Kandersteg, the river is followed by the Lötschberg railway line on its climb to the northern portal of the Lötschberg tunnel, which passes under the Gastertal on its way to Brig and the Rhone Valley.
-A road also follows the valley to Kandersteg and beyond into the Gastertal, but unlike the railway this is a dead-end, with no through road route across the mountains.
+A road also follows the valley to Kandersteg and beyond into the Gastern Valley, but unlike the railway this is a dead-end, with no through road route across the mountains.